Trouble brews as brownie swordsmith Airen heads to the faerie market

 Airen trudged back to Tullochgorm Castle with a heavy heart.

-Bean Tighe returned tearfully to the human world, comforted by Killmouli.
+Before he reached Bean Tighe, the guards let her go.
+She returned tearfully to the human world, comforted by Killmouli.

 Airen turned resolutely back in search of Leon.